Language selection

 When choosing a financial security agreement.

-• Equal to or greater than 100% of the importer's highest monthly accounts receivable (inclusive of duties and taxes) within the prescribed period.
+Cash security deposit: set at 100% of the highest monthly accounts receivable (inclusive of GST) within the last 12 months.

 • An importer may choose to make a single deposit for multiple importer program accounts associated to a business (BN9) however they will need to identify the security breakdown for each importer program.